roovo/obsidian-card-board/CONTRIBUTING.md

   - main.js
   - manifest.json (the version in here is what is displayed as the current plugin version in obsidian)
-  - bump version: package.json
   - style.css
   - release notes
-- bump version: manifest.json
-- bump beta version: manifest-beta.json
+- bump version: manifest.json, package.json

 ## Run tests